ajwdewit/pcse/doc/available_models.rst

+.. include:: abbreviations.txt
 Models available in PCSE
 ========================

+The PCSE package implements several crop models that were developed in Wageningen.
+These models are:

+    - The WOFOST cropping system model for simulating growth and development of arable crops.
+    - The LINTUL3 model for simulating growth and development of arable crops.
+Compared to WOFOST, LINTUL3 uses a simplified approach for estimating |CO2| assimilation.
+    - The LINGRA model for simulating grassland productivity.
+    - The ALCEPAS model specifically developed for simulation of onion.

+PCSE also provides an implementation of the FAO-WRSI (Water Requirement Satisfaction Index) model which computes stress index representing the water shortage experience by the crop

+Moreover, these crop models can be combined with models for soil water and nitrogen of different complexity, ranging from simple models (indicated as "classic") as well as a more advanced water balance models using multiple soil layers and an advanced soil carbon/nitrogen model (SNOMIN).

 The following table lists the models that are available in PCSE and can be imported from `pcse.models` package.
 For each model it lists the production level and some of the features included in the models.
 The model name for